algorandfoundation/algokit-utils-ts/README.md

 ## NextJS compatibility

 `algokit-utils-ts` has a set of `node` specific utilities used for simplifying aggregation of artifacts for [AlgoKit VSCode Debugger Extension](https://github.com/algorandfoundation/algokit-avm-vscode-debugger).
-Which causes next based projects to fail on `fs` module not found.
+Which causes Next.js based projects to fail on `fs` module not found.
 To fix this issue, you can add the following to your `next.config.js` file:

 ```js
   webpack: (config, { isServer }) => {